Finding the Best Places to Retire Since 2006!

 Retire in Hiawassee, Georgia?

-Overview: Nestled on the shores of tranquil, man-made Lake Chatuge in pretty northern Georgia, Hiawassee is surrounded by the Blue Ridge Mountains and two national forests.
+Overview: Nestled on the shores of pretty, man-made Lake Chatuge in rolling northern Georgia, Hiawassee is a scenic little town surrounded by the Blue Ridge Mountains and two national forests.
 The Appalachian Trail, the longest hiking-only footpath in the world, runs next to Hiawassee so hikers often stop into town for supplies and food.
 In fact, much of Hiawassee's economy depends on tourism and the AP Trail.

 Downtown sits along one road and has clothing stores, outfitter shops, eateries, art galleries, antique stores and the like.
 Insurance agencies, motels, markets and more are on either end of town.
 ArtWorks, run by the Mountain Regional Arts and Crafts Guild, hosts workshops.
 Hiawassee's Georgia Mountain fairgrounds is home to the lovely Fred Hamilton Rhododendron Garden, car shows, a fiddlers' convention and the ever-popular Georgia Mountain Fall Festival.
 Young Harris College, only 12 minutes away, sponsors concerts and theater performances.
 Hiawassee residential properties are in the woods and are primarily cabins, ranch ramblers and extended ranch ramblers on acreage.